FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 21: Search for active conferences**

-As a conference attendee, I want to be able to search for a specific conference by name.
+As a conference attendee, I want to be able to search for a specific conference by name, so that I can easily find what I'm looking for.

 _User interface mockups_